 The final exam is optional.
+The same instructions for proctoring apply.
 If you are satisfied with your grade, you do not need to take the final.
 If you want to improve your grade, you may take the final.
 The final will consist of 100 multiple choice questions covering the entire semester.
 Each question is worth 1 point.
 The final will replace the lowest of the 3 regular semester exams.
 If the final is lower than one of your 3 in class exams, it will not count against you.
-Our final exam is scheduled for Monday December 15 2:45-4:45pm.